WaterFutures/WaterBenchmarkHub/webpage/_benchmarks/network-KYV21.md

 It was published 2021 by University of Kentucky Libraries.

-The network consists of 1014 nodes (junctions), 1078 pipes, 11 tanks, 21 pumps and 1 reservoir.
+The network consists of 1014 nodes (junctions), 1078 pipes, 204 valves, 11 tanks, 21 pumps and 1 reservoir.

 <img src="../static/benchmarks/network-kyv21/kyv21_plot.png" width="100%"/>